 In this regards, NEASPEC has endeavored to convene cities in the subregion for reviewing current policies and programmes, building partnership for cooperation, and for placing the local-level dialogues in context of global challenges and solutions.
 Such efforts were materialized through the Suwon Conference on Low Carbon Green Cities in North-East Asia, which underscored the need to further accelerate the development and deployment of policies and programmes for low carbon, green cities in North-East Asia and ideas for establishing a subregional partnership for low carbon, green cities.
-The major roles of such partnership could include promoting transfer of low carbon development technique, training experts in low-carbon technique, facilitating joint research on methodology, sharing information of policies and successful practices, etc. In this regard, NEASPEC has commenced its role as a locus of information platform for collecting, analyzing and distributing strategies and plans for low carbon, green cities.
+The major roles of such partnership could include promoting transfer of low carbon development technique, training experts in low-carbon technique, facilitating joint research on methodology, sharing information of policies and successful practices, etc. In this regard, NEASPEC has commenced its role as a locus of information platform for collecting, analyzing and distributing strategies and plans for low carbon, green cities in North-East Asia, and as a catalyst for capacity development programmes among cities.